 Your approach and body language will play a major part in this demonstration.
 The interviewer wants to see how you can stand out amongst all the salespeople out there and understand why they should hire you.

 There’s a lot of components that go into the perfect salesperson, and a set of skills that need to be constantly refined.
-It’s also a great way to showcase your skills beyond your CV.
+It’s also a great way to showcase your skills beyond your résumé.

-Sales are one of the most important roles within any company because that's how most of the revenue is generated.
+Sales are one of the most important roles within any company, because that’s how most of the revenue is generated.
 Therefore, the hiring manager needs to ensure that any new talent brought on board has what it takes to sell any product or service.

 Your answer will also help the hiring manager understand your overall sales process and style.
-There is not right or wrong answer here; it’s all about how you approach any type of sales environment.
+There is no right or wrong answer here; it’s all about how you approach any type of sales environment.

-Tips for planning your response
+Tips for crafting an effective response

 Answering this question successfully is all about preparation.
-You should be prepare for your interview anyway, but it's important to practice specific job-related examples, too.
+You should be prepared for your interview anyway, but it’s important to practice specific job-related examples, too.
 You want to appear to be the expert in your field and have the best responses ready.
-Here’s a few tips to help you plan your response if this question is asked during your interview:

-1. Build rapport
+2. Build rapport

 At the same time, try to get an idea of their personality and bring an element of emotion into your answer.
 Finding common ground is important when deciding which approach to take with your answer.

-2. Be confident
+3. Be confident

-You don’t want to seem like you are trying too hard to sell the interviewer that pen.
-The goal is to have an engaging discussion with them.
-Keep your tone level and try to keep your nerves in check.
+Keep your tone level, and try to keep your nerves in check.
 The key is to make the person feel comfortable and to capture their attention with your presentation and approach.

-3. Bring up the pen naturally
+4. Bring up the pen naturally

-Use an anecdotal story, or something related to the interviewer’s job and tie it in with the selling points you come up with about the pen.
-Bring it up naturally in conversation and showcase how the pen is essential to that person or their job through a tailored response.
+Use an anecdotal story or something related to the interviewer’s job, and tie it in with the selling points you come up with about the pen.
+Bring it up naturally in conversation, and showcase how the pen is essential to that person or their job through a tailored response.

-4. Highlight its usefulness
+5. Highlight its usefulness

 Start talking more about the pen and all its features once you have made your introduction.

-Mention all the different ways the pen can have an impact and focus on any especial features or elements.
-Always make sure it's relatable to the rapport building stage.
+Mention all the different ways the pen can have an impact, and focus on any especial features or elements.
+Always make sure it’s relatable to the rapport-building stage.

 You don’t want to overexplain features, or simply list them out one by one; you want to focus on the features that make sense in this situation.

-5. Stay relevant
+6. Stay relevant

 Keep your answer relevant to the pen, the person you’re trying to sell it to and the overall usefulness it has to them.
 You want to build a picture of why the interviewer needs the pen.

-6. Close the deal
+8. Close the deal

 Hand back the pen, and close that deal.
 This is the most important part, and it needs to be paired with a strong concluding point.